belfargamedev/belfargamedev.github.io/src/content/posts/adjusting-boat/index.md

 * [LÖVE](https://love2d.org/wiki/love.physics): Uses Box2D.
 * [Bevy](https://bevyengine.org/): Has no embedded physics engine but two of the most famous are [Avian](https://github.com/Jondolf/avian) and [Rapier plugin](https://github.com/dimforge/bevy_rapier).

-I refuse, as a true aquarian (I'm born in September 7th), to give in and use Unity, a popular game engine choice, with a lot of assets ready to buy and use, but I don't like things the easy way.
+I refuse, as a true aquarian (I was born in September 7th), to give in and use Unity, a popular game engine choice, with a lot of assets ready to buy and use, but I don't like things the easy way.

 Game Maker is a cool engine, but it is too much GUI-oriented.
 I'd get irritated to work on a large project with it.

-With two options out of the way, we go to the fun options, where I get the opportunity to learn new languages:
+With two options out of the way, we go to the fun part, where I have the opportunity to learn new languages:
 * [Rust](https://www.rust-lang.org/): if I were to choose Bevy.
 * [Lua](https://www.lua.org/): if I were to choose Defold or LÖVE.

 ## Bevy

 I've started learning Rust intermittently since 2023, and was not able to use it in a meaningful project.
 But it is a language in my radar to learn for the future.
-And that future would be now, if Bevy was not so new in the game engine market, as it's still in early development stage and doesn't even have a built-in physics engine and still has breaking API changes every so often.
+That future could be now if Bevy weren't so new to the game engine market, as it is still in the early development stage and lacks a built-in physics engine, with breaking API changes occurring frequently.

 But the language itself is charming, mixing a modern and sometimes functional approach in a low-level environment, competing with C/C++.